AqwamCreates/DataPredict-Neural/docs/Tutorials/GettingStartedWithDeepReinforcementLearning.md

 ## Quick Setup

 To reduce the amount of things we need to track, we can use CategoricalPolicy in "QuickSetups" section.

+Note that you need to use the code from the DataPredict library and must not be confused with DataPredict Neural library.

 ```lua